 After a year in Southeast Asia, he moved to West Africa to work for an organization called Technoserve.
 He worked as a consultant to the private sector agriculture industry as part of the ADVANCE project (Agriculture Development and Value Chain Enhancement) in Ghana, whose mission is to transform the agriculture sector through increased competitiveness.
 There, he focused primarily on market and supply chain analysis, business plan consulting, and improving access to financing for small farmers throughout Ghana.

-From May 2011 to June 2012, Josh led several analytics projects for Bridge International Academies, a chain of low-fee private schools serving the urban poor based in Nairobi, including managing all student perfomance testing, analyzing split-tests for improving service offerings, and re-designing the site selection process to be more data-driven.
+From May 2011 to June 2012, Josh led several analytics projects for Bridge International Academies, a chain of low-fee private schools serving the urban poor based in Nairobi, including managing all student performance testing, analyzing split-tests for improving service offerings, and re-designing the site selection process to be more data-driven.
 My work was written about in a profile about Bridge in the New York Times Magazine.

 If you are interested in getting in touch, please do not hesitate to email me.
 Email: firstname.lastname@example.org